 In the second round you are given one of the eight symbols for philosophical tools with intercultural perspectives: these represent qualities for the art of living to be able to deal with the issue more wisely.

 In the third round, you roll the coloured dice and see which creature or animal you encounter in the mythical landscape on the dialogue tablecloth.
 How could the virtues and vices, as well as divine qualities that they embody, help you to realise the good life?
+Playing materials for a dialogue workshop

 For the fourth round, the wind rose in the four elementary colours on the dialogue tablecloth visualizes the four cardinal directions, from which the harvest of the game might help to get the issue in the right direction.
 Participants describe their harvest from the dialogue on the Game Fill-in form as a quatrain.